NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Erastil - Major Curse.md

-**Major Curse** Erastil leaves you unable to have children (or otherwise reproduce or propagate if you do so in a different manner).
+Erastil leaves you unable to have children (or otherwise reproduce or propagate if you do so in a different manner).
 This curse also affects your livestock, pets, and crops.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*